 These two brands have managed to create a loyal following of happy users.
 And if you bring up the matter of which one is the better shoe, you’d probably hear high praise from each side.

 We’re attempting to be fair and impartial here.
-So we’ll take a look at 10 important criteria, and see how each brand performs.
+So we’ll take a look at 10 important criteria, and see how each brand performs, both in terms of sustainability and wearability.

 1. Overview and Company Profile